Streams

 dict

-Global context for evaluating expressions (like using globals()).
+Global context for evaluating expressions in the description (variables, etc.).
 Defaults to None.

 None